 Beyond graduation it is important to continue building the relevant skills and experience necessary to work as a counsellor.
 Jobs within health, social care and education, particularly if they involve working directly with people, are an excellent platform on which to build a career in a person centred profession.
 Support worker roles within appropriate organisations represent good, entry level opportunities for graduates.

 Counselling is a challenging area in which to find employment in that the opportunities for full-time work can be limited.
 It is not uncommon for counsellors to work on a part-time basis, possibly in conjunction with another job role.
 On a more positive note the breadth of potential employers ensures a diversity of opportunities.
 Counsellors can work in private practice, dealing with a range of clients, but can also work in particular fields such as relationship guidance, addiction, sexual abuse and health.
 Employment opportunities exist with hospitals and community health teams, education institutions (schools, colleges and universities), statutory and voluntary sector care agencies, prisons, youth services, faith organisations and counselling services.
 New opportunities are emerging, genetic counselling for example, and there does appear to be an increase in openings for counsellors within certain organisations such as GP practices and large employers.
-There has been considerable investment in therapy within the National Health Service resulting in the ongoing recruitment of low intensity therapists known as ‘Well Being Practitioners’.
+There has been considerable investment in therapy within the National Health Service resulting in the ongoing recruitment of low intensity therapists known as ‘Psychological Wellbeing Practitioners’.
 Although these roles are not counselling posts, PWPs can expect to engage in assessment, behavioural activation and cognitive behavioural therapy as part of brief client interventions.

 Useful job vacancy websites